-They’ll Bait You Into Making Statements That Will Minimize Your Injury Claim
+They’ll Bait You Into Making Statements That Will Minimize Your Claim

 Adjusters record what you say.
 They will imply law requires you to make a statement.
 But, the key word is “imply.”
 Adjusters have to imply the law says this because law forbids them from saying it explicitly.

 You don’t have to say a thing to an adjuster unless you want to.
-And you should only talk to them by yourself when the facts of your auto accident are indisputably straightforward.
+And you should only talk to them by yourself when the facts of your motor vehicle collision are indisputably straightforward.

 They’ll Claim Someone Else Was At Fault For Your Injury